-CREATe is the RCUK centre for copyright and new business models in thecreate_primary_logo_160 creative economy.
+CREATe is the RCUK centre for copyright and new business models in the creative economy.
 With an ambitious programme of 40 projects delivered by an interdisciplinary team of academics (law, cultural economics, management, computer science, sociology, psychology, ethnography and critical studies), CREATe is a pioneering academic initiative designed to help the UK cultural and creative industries thrive and become innovation leaders within the global digital economy.

 Here at Horizon, we are seeking to deploy social networking services that are open, distributed, autonomous, and federated.
 The Internet founders had as a key principle that services should be open and standardised, and in implementation and management, distributed and autonomous; this underpins the fundamental services of naming (DNS), email (SMTP), file transfer (FTP) and the web (HTTP and URIs).
 This approach admits of different administrative polices, and heterogeneous business models, as appropriate to the context; for example: at work we are used to acceptable use and retention polices on email which are simply irrelevant for personal accounts; ISPs provide email as part of the broadband package whereas service providers such as Google and MSFT using data mining as a source of revenue to provide “free” email services.